← All Insights

 The strongest evidence for telehealth EMDR comes from a small but growing set of controlled trials and large naturalistic studies:

-- Maples-Keller et al. (2017) compared in-person and video-delivered PTSD treatments and found no significant difference in symptom reduction or treatment retention.
+• Maples-Keller et al. (2017) compared in-person and video-delivered PTSD treatments and found no significant difference in symptom reduction or treatment retention.
+A meaningful part of that study involved Prolonged Exposure (PE), which is notable here because the same principles of efficiency and effectiveness carry through to EMDR 2.0.

 It is worth noting what the research has not yet definitively established: whether outcomes are equivalent for the most severe presentations of complex trauma, active dissociative disorders, or clients in unsafe home environments.
 For those populations, telehealth can still be appropriate but requires careful clinical judgment.